axeluhl/sailing-analytics/wiki/howto/onboarding.md

   * Press "List Races"

 #### Git repository configuration essentials
 The project has some configuration of line endings for specific file types in ".gitattributes".
-To make this work as intended, you need to set the git attribute "core.autocrlf" to "false".
+To make this work as intended, you need to ensure that the git attribute "core.autocrlf" is set to "false".
 This can be done by navigating to your local repository in a Bach/Git Bach/Cygwin instance and executing the command `git config core.autocrlf false`.

 If you are first time git user, don't forget to specify your user metadata.
 Use the commands `git config user.name "My Name"` and `git config user.email my.email@sap.com` to tell git your name and email address.